 Find the study “ Lost in Migration - Challenges and progress in implementing the European Commission Communication on the Protection of Children in Migration: Providing effective protection and enhancing integration at local level here.

 Find a list of media coverage of the event on our press page.

-For more information, please contact Federica Toscano, focal point for missing unaccompanied migrant children at Missing Children Europe.
+For more information, please contact Federica Toscano, Head of Programme on Children in Migration at Missing Children Europe.